giulio-zhou/scanner/projects/README.md

 good reason to use the CPU version unless you're running Intel-Caffe on a machine with a number of good CPUs.

+NOTE: These are the directions that I follow after I've started running Scanner on Docker.
+Follow the main Scanner directions to get Scanner running on Docker, which will involve installing Docker as well as getting `nvidia-docker` and `nvidia-docker-compose` installed if you would like to use a GPU.

 First, pull the contents of this branch then recompile using
 ```
 cd build